JuliaLang/julia/doc/stdlib/base.rst

    Generates a gensym symbol for a variable.
 For example, `@gensym x y` is transformed into `x = gensym("x"); y = gensym("y")`.

-.. function:: parse(str, [start, [greedy, [err]]])
+.. function:: parse(str, [start]; greedy=true, raise=false)

    Parse the expression string and return an expression (which could later be passed to eval for execution).
 Start is the index of the first character to start parsing (default is 1).
 If greedy is true (default), parse will try to consume as much input as it can; otherwise, it will stop as soon as it has parsed a valid token.
-If err is true (default), parse errors will raise an error; otherwise, it will return the error as a normal expression.
+If raise is true (default), parse errors will raise an error; otherwise, parse will return the error as an expression object.

 Iteration
 ---------